Master of Business Administration--A Life Changing Experience:

 The Master of Business Administration (M.B.A.) program at Georgian Court University’s School of Business will accommodate your lifestyle, enabling you to work, learn, and develop the key analytical concepts and tools you need for business success today.

 Accredited by the Accreditation Council for Business Schools and Programs (ACBSP), the M.B.A. program is geared toward accomplished and busy professionals who want an M.B.A., but don’t want to interrupt their careers.
 The program offers them the opportunity to sharpen their business leadership skills and knowledge, and candidates learn to apply ethics in business decision-making through case studies.

-The M.B.A. is delivered in one of two ways: an accelerated one-year program or a traditional two-year program.
-Both options run in cohorts of at least 12 students and are offered at the main campus in Lakewood.
+The M.B.A. is delivered in one of two ways: an accelerated one-year program or a self-paced program.

 |36 credits are earned through a blend of classroom and online courses.
 Students take four classes per semester and courses run every Saturday from 8:00 a.m to 5:00 p.m.

 12 credits Spring

 |6 credits Summer 1

 ||36 credits are earned through a blend of classroom and online courses.
 Students may take two classes, one night per week (first class from 6:05 to 8:05 p.m., second class from 8:10 to 10:10 p.m).
 Saturday classes are also available.
 Credit breakdown is for a two-year program.

 ||6 credits Fall 1

 6 Credits Spring 2